Syed Abdul Karim Tunda: Arrest

-The Special Cell of Delhi Police arrested 70 years old Tunda on 16 August 2013 at around 3 pm in Uttarakhand's Banbasa area close to the Nepal border on the basis of an information provided by R&AW, He was possessing a Pakistani passport issued on 23 January 2013.
-He was arrested in 2013, and was taken to court.
-Delhi court discharges LeT bomb expert Abdul Karim Tunda.
+The Special Cell of Delhi Police arrested 70 years old Tunda on 16 August 2013 in Uttarakhand's Banbasa area close to the Nepal border on the basis of an information provided by R&AW.
+He possessed a Pakistani passport issued on 23 January 2013.
+Arrested in 2013, he was taken to court.
 Tunda was sentenced to life imprisonment by a trial court in October 2017 for his involvement in the 1996 Sonepat bomb blasts in Haryana.

 Health

-He was admitted to AIIMS New Delhi upon report of Health Complications.
-The angiography procedure revealed blockages in vessels in his heart.
-Doctors have implanted a Pacemaker into his heart after taking permission from his Lawyer Advocate M S Khan.
+He was admitted to AIIMS, New Delhi with health complications in August 2013.
+An angiography revealed blockages in vessels in his heart.
+Doctors implanted a pacemaker.